Optimal Targeting in Dynamic Systems: Introduction

-The problem of optimal treatment assignment in a dynamic system is a reinforcement learning problem---and, when working with complex or high-dimensional inputs as are often encountered with, e.g., electrinc health records, one might expect this reinforcement learning problem to be intractably complicated.
-We find, however, our optimal targeting problem admits a simple and intuitive solution: We show that policymakers can account for treatment-induced congestion effects by combining standard treatment prioritization rules with state-depedendent decision thresholds.
+The problem of optimal treatment assignment in a dynamic system is a reinforcement learning problem---and, when working with complex or high-dimensional inputs as are often encountered with, e.g., electronic health records, one might expect this reinforcement learning problem to be intractably complicated.
+We find, however, our optimal targeting problem admits a simple and intuitive solution: We show that policymakers can account for treatment-induced congestion effects by combining standard treatment prioritization rules with state-dependent decision thresholds.

-More specifically, using the hospital admission setting as a motivating example, let $\tau(x,k)$ represent the direct effect of hospitalization for patients with health records $x$ given the level of system congestion $k$; following \cite{munro2021treatment}, we refer to this quantity as conditional average direct effect (CADE).
+More specifically, using the hospital admission setting as a motivating example, let $\tau(x,k)$ represent the direct effect of hospitalization for patients with health records $x$ given the level of system congestion $k$; following \cite{munro2025treatment}, we refer to this quantity as Conditional Average Direct Effect (CADE).
 Then, our results show that the optimal policy must take the form of a CADE-thresholding rule with state-specific thresholds $c_k$, and assigns treatment only to those whose health records $X_i$ satisfy $\tau(X_i,k) > c_k$.
 This structure closely mirrors that of optimal treatment prioritization rules under static budget constraints \citep{bhattacharya2012inferring,sun2021treatment}.
 The relationship between these thresholds $c_k$, as well as their magnitude, is shaped by the intricate interplay of the system's dynamics, the distribution of covariates, and the outcome function, each of which can vary largely depending on the context.
-Yet, despite this complexity, we show that it is possible to estimate these threshold values from a single observational dataset using off-policy evaluation methods.
+Yet, despite this complexity, we show that these threshold values can be estimated from a single observational dataset by combining standard CADE estimation with a state-level value iteration.
 In doing so, treatment decisions can be fine-tuned to strike a balance between individual benefit and system capacity.